exoframejs/exoframe/docs/ServerInstallation.md

 #       so that exoframe has its own domain and does not interfere with your
 #       application's url config.
 --label "traefik.http.routers.exoframe-server.rule=Host(\`exoframe.your-host.com\`)"

+# this is used to tell traefik to enable letsencrypt on the exoframe server
+# you can safely remove this label if you are no using letsencrypt
+--label traefik.http.routers.exoframe-server.tls.certresolver=exoframeChallenge
 ```

 3. Edit config file to fit your needs (see section below)